lakritidis/FLAGR/README.md

 FLAGR is a high performance, modular, open source C++ library for rank aggregation problems.
 It implements baseline and recent state-of-the-art aggregation algorithms that accept ranked preference lists and generate a single consensus list of elements.
 A portion of these methods apply exploratory analysis techniques and belong to the broad family of unsupervised learning techniques.

 PyFLAGR is a Python library built on top of FLAGR library core.
 It can be easily installed with pip (see below) and used in standard Python programs and Jupyter notebooks.
-Representative code examples can be found on this page.
+Representative code examples can be found on [this notebook](https://github.com/lakritidis/FLAGR/blob/main/README.ipynb).

-The current FLAGR version is 1.0.6.
+The current FLAGR version is 1.0.7.

 Both libraries are licensed under the Apache License, version 2.